Bob Dylan – The Rolling Thunder Revue: The 1975 Live Recordings

 Bob Dylan – The Rolling Thunder Revue: The 1975 Live Recordings is a box set of 1975 live recordings by Bob Dylan, released on June 7, 2019.
 For this tour, Dylan assembled a loose collective of a backing band called Guam and played across North America for several dozen shows.
 The tie-in Netflix documentary film Rolling Thunder Revue: A Bob Dylan Story by Martin Scorsese was released the following week.
 A similar compilation was released in 2002 entitled Bob Dylan Live 1975, The Rolling Thunder Revue, as part of Dylan's ongoing Bootleg Series.
 That compilation was re-released on vinyl as a companion to the later release.

 Critical reception

 Editors of AllMusic gave the album four out of five stars, with Thom Jurek's review highlighting the quality of the packaging and recording as well as the diversity of the arrangement of songs from night to night, and the rarities, summing up, "it's immeasurably valuable for the way it illuminates a wildly spontaneous period in the songwriter's career".
 Rolling Stone's David Fricke also gave the compilation four out of five stars, highlighting the track "Isis" and how it evolves through the performances to display Dylan's musical versatility and the chaos in his personal life.

+Track listing

 The album was released on compact disc as well as a digital download.
 Discs refer to divisions in the physical release.